Bayer: Acquisition of Monsanto

-In May 2016, Bayer offered to buy U.S. seeds company Monsanto for $62 billion.
+In May 2016, Bayer offered to buy U.S. biotechnology company Monsanto for $62 billion.
 Shortly after Bayer's offer, Monsanto rejected the acquisition bid, seeking a higher price.
 In September 2016, Monsanto agreed to a $66 billion offer by Bayer.
 In order to receive regulatory approval, Bayer agreed to divest a significant amount of its current agricultural assets to BASF in a series of deals.
 On 21 March 2018 the deal was approved by the European Union, and it was approved in the United States on 20 May 2018.
 The sale closed on 7 June 2018.
-The Monsanto brand was discontinued; its products will be marketed under the Bayer name.
+The Monsanto brand was discontinued; its products are now marketed under the Bayer name.
 On 16 September 2019, under the approval of National Company Law Tribunal, Bayer completed the merger of Monsanto India.

 Bayer's Monsanto acquisition is the biggest acquisition by a German company to date.
-However, owing to ongoing litigation concerning the herbicide Roundup, produced by Monsanto, the deal is considered one of the worst corporate deals ever agreed, owing to the massive financial and reputational blows it has caused Bayer.
+However, owing to ongoing litigation concerning the Monsanto's herbicide Roundup and the massive financial and reputational setbacks it has caused Bayer, the deal is considered one of the worst corporate mergers in history.
+By 2023, Bayer's market value had declined by over 60% since its 2016 merger, leaving the company's overall worth at less than half of what it paid to acquire Monsanto.